oddstream/gosol/README.md

 * Will o' the Wisp
 * Yukon

-Some variants have been tried and discarded as being a bit silly (I don't see the point of games that you almost certainly can't win; I like ones that have a 33-66% chance of winnning):
+Some variants have been tried and discarded as being a bit silly:

 * Agnes Sorel
 * Giant
 * King Albert
 * Raglan

+(I don't see the point of games that you almost certainly can't win; I like ones that have a 33-66% chance of winnning.)

-Some will never make it here because they are just bad games:
+Some will never make it here because they are just poor games:

 * Accordian
-* Pyramid
+* Pyramid (or any card matching variant)

 ## User interface